ezraermy/portfolio-app/README.md

 ## 🙏 Acknowledgments `<a name="acknowledgements"></a>`

 - I would like to thank  Microverse for this opportunity to learn and W3Schools for the information shared in their site.
-- I would like to thank you [codeAprogram](https://reactjsexample.com/a-portfolio-page-using-react-js-and-tailwind-css/) for his dedication and generesity for making it availabe the open source portfolio code that I insitially used for my portfolio.
+- I would like to thank you [codeAprogram](https://reactjsexample.com/a-portfolio-page-using-react-js-and-tailwind-css/) for his dedication and generosity for making it availabe the open source portfolio code that I insitially used for my portfolio.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>